aro-network/aro-docs/docs/node-operator-guide/aro-client/aro-client-installation.md

 ## Part 1: ARO Client Deb Package Installation

-### 1. Installation Preparation & Network Optimization
+> Before starting this tutorial, ensure that:
+>

-- **A physical machine with `Debian` installed, not a virtual machine.**
+> - You have installed `Debian` version 11 or higher on a physical machine (not a virtual machine).
-	- `Debian 11` or higher version of the Debian operating system.
-	- Install using the root user.
+> - You have Admin (root) user access to the system.

-	- If you are not ready with `Debian` operating system, please refer to  <Link to="/node-operator-guide/aro-client/aro-client-debian">**Operating System Tutorial**</Link>
+> If you haven’t set up the `Debian` operating system yet, please refer to the [**Operating System Tutorial**](/node-operator-guide/aro-client/aro-client-debian).

-- **Establish a network connection structure that helps improve node performance for your ARO Client.**
+### 1. Network Preparation & Optimization

-	- This is a very important step before you start setting up an ARO Client node.
+> This is a critical step before you start setting up an ARO Client node.
 An "undesirable" network connection setup may **significantly compromise your node's performance** and count against your mining rewards.

-	- Refer to <Link to="/node-operator-guide/improve-performance/network-optimization">**Network Optimization Tutorial**</Link> for suggestions and best practices.
+We recommend **manual set up PPPoE dial-up for Internet connection** on your **physical machine** (that runs `Debian` operating system and hosts your ARO Client).

+> Why setting up PPPoE dial-up on the physical machine is recommended?
+Refer to the <Link to="/node-operator-guide/improve-performance/network-optimization">**Best Practices of Network Optimization**</Link>

 ### 2. Install the Deb Package